Skip to content

 *** Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: 'Please set the datakit metrics write address'

-It is recommended to enable the enableSDKDebugLog = YES option in FTMobileConfig in the Debug environment and disable it in the Release environment.
-SDK debug logs are prefixed with [FTLog] and can be filtered using [FTLog].
+It is recommended to enable the FTMobileConfig option enableSDKDebugLog = YES in the Debug environment and disable it in the Release environment.
+The SDK debug logs are prefixed with [FTLog] and can be filtered using [FTLog].

-Note: If the scheme has OS_ACTIVITY_MODE=disable set, SDK debug logs will not be output correctly.
+Note: If the scheme is set to OS_ACTIVITY_MODE=disable, the SDK debug logs will not be output properly.
 It is recommended to disable this setting during debugging.

 It is recommended to disable Debug mode when releasing the Release version